Graphs and complexes of lattices: An application to C* -simplicity

 \textbf{Claim:} \emph{L:=$\bigcap_{n\in\ZZ}\Gamma_v^{t^n}\cap E^+$ is trivial.}

-The claim implies that every element of $E^+$ acts non-trivially on $\calt$ (resp. $X$) and so since $B$ acts non-trivially on $E^+$ must also act non-trivially on $\calt$ (resp. $X$).
+We explain how the claim implies the result: The claim implies that every element of $E^+$ acts non-trivially on $\calt$ (resp. $X$).
+Thus, since $B$ acts non-trivially on $E^+$, it must also act non-trivially on $\calt$ (resp. $X$).
 A contradiction.
 Thus $\Gamma$ acts faithfully on $\calt$ (resp. $X$).